eaciit/knot/README.md

 ```

 ## Undocumented Feature
-Below feature are available already on Knot, but not yet documented properly yet
+Below feature are available already on Knot, but not documented properly yet

+- Cookie
 - Template
 - Json
 - Multi application